moderntribe/products-engineering/docs/code-standards/html.md

 Classes should follow the [Block Element Modifier (BEM)](http://getbem.com/naming/) format for naming consistency and ease of targetting in CSS.
 There are no hard rules for naming in BEM (other than what is provided in the link above).
-However, some ways are better than others.
+However, some names are better than others.
 This will usually come down to semantics of the HTML structure.
 The better the structure, the clearer the names will be.

+A good example of using BEM is the product card seen below.
+It always follows the class name structure of `block__element--modifier`.
+The product card is the Block in BEM, with the class name `product-card`.
+It does not have an element or modifier as it is the top-level block.
+Child elements of the product card have classes that follow the block with two underscores and the element name.
+For example, we have `product-card__header` and `product-card__content`.
+These both follow a `block__element` structure.
+Modifiers are applied where needed, and can follow a `block--modifier` or `block__element--modifier` structure.
+Below, we see an example of a featured product card, with the class `product-card--featured`.

 **Bad**
 ```html